1stfootforward/blog/_posts/2016-08-27-lower-back.md

 featured: true
 ---

-One of the most common problems my clients have is lower back pain........
+One of the most common problems my clients have is lower back pain.

-In the modern world we find ourselves hunched over looking at our devices and while this can contribute to the problem, it may just be bad posture that is causing lower back pain.
+There are many contributing factors, that may lead to back pain or poor posture.
+In the modern world, we spend more of our day seated rather than standing or moving, with our bodies locked into the same position for hours on end.
+Mobile devices in particular often lead people to hunch over.
+This can place excess pressure on the lower back.

 Posture plays a major role when it comes to back problems and by strengthening your core and stretching on a daily basis, at the right time and in the right way, this will significantly improve, if not completely remove all back pain.